OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Step 1.
 Check Virtual Machine Status

 Before proceeding, make sure you don’t have any VMs in a transient state (prolog, migrate, epilog, save).
 Wait until these VMs get to a final state (running, suspended, stopped, done).
-Check the [Managing Virtual Machines guide]({{% relref "../../../product/virtual_machines_operation/virtual_machine_instances/vm_instances#vm-guide-2" %}}) for more information on the VM life-cycle.
+(For more information on the life cycle of Virtual Machines, please see [Virtual Machine Instances]({{% relref "../../../product/virtual_machines_operation/virtual_machine_instances/vm_instances" %}}).)

 ### Step 2.
 Set All Hosts to Disable Mode